spacemeshos/go-bls/README.md

 ## Building

-This is all a temp big hack that should be automated.
+This is all a temp big hack that should be fully automated.
 For now...

 ```